tildakallstrom/Diablo/README.md

 ## Use this project

 - Install JDK 17
+- The project should run in IntelliJ or Eclipse
 - Clone repository
 - Build project
 - Run the application
-- Use the folder "test" to run the tests
+- Use the folder "test" to run the tests for the code

 ## Testing
 The test-folder contains testing for the functionality in the code.
-It includes tests that show that the levelUp function works correctly etc.
+It includes tests that show that the levelUp function works correctly, that the characterDPS is correct etc.